Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Privacy-Policy.md

 Test environments use anonymized or synthetic data, not real user data.
 Deletion requests apply to all environments, including test.
 If real user data is ever present in a test environment, it is subject to the same deletion obligations as production and will be deleted alongside it.

 Users may volunteer to participate in tests or offer their own content for use in a test environment.
-This is strictly opt-in - we will never place real user data in a test environment without your explicit consent.
+This is strictly opt-in.
+We will never place real user data in a test environment without your explicit consent.
 If you choose to participate, you may withdraw your consent at any time and your content will be removed from the test environment.

 Volunteer activities will be governed in separate agreements.